I performed my henna treatment last weekend with henna and indigo followed by deep conditioning.

 Henna for Hair

-Afterward, it is packaged and sold as henna powder.
-Henna powder can be mixed with a variety of other ingredients depending on tradition to achieve desired results.
+Afterward, it is packaged and sold as a henna powder.
+Henna powder can be mixed with a variety of other ingredients depending on the tradition to achieve desired results.

 Traditionally, henna was used to dye hair, skin, nails, textiles, and leather in parts of the Middle East, Africa, Asia & Europe.

 When the compounds in henna are activated and applied to the hair, they bind to the protein molecules in the hair and darken as they are absorbed deeper into the hair.